Linkurious/documentation-resources/Customer Support Procedures/Neo4j-v4.0-migration.md

 ***Only in a Neo4j Cluster configuration***:
 1. If the datasource setting contains the `writeURL` or `httpUrl` options, you can remove both of them.
 They are not needed anymore to communicate with the cluster.
 1. Now it is possible to configure the additional nodes of the Neo4j Cluster through the [alternativeURLs](https://doc.linkurio.us/admin-manual/latest/configure-neo4j/#configuration) parameter (e.g.  "alternativeURLs": ["neo4j+s://core2:7687", "neo4j+s://core3:7687"]) without the need for an external load balancer / proxy.
-1. If you were previously using a Load Balancer between Linkurios Enterprise and Neo4j, you should have configured it with sticky sessions or similar configuration to let Linkurious Enterprise work properly.
+1. If you were previously using a Load Balancer between Linkurious Enterprise and Neo4j, you should have configured it with sticky sessions or similar configuration to let Linkurious Enterprise work properly.
 If that was the only application needing this configuration, you can now revert it to a more suitable load balancing policy.